 - AA: an alphanumeric code for the global reporting package.
 For Solvency II reporting it is either regular S (for regular Solvency II) or SR (for ring-fenced funds).
 For the Pension Funds the dedicated code is PF.
-Other frameworks like the Solvency II ECB add-ons, Pension Funds ECB add-ons or Special Purpose Vehicles (SPVs) have different prefixes: - SE for the Solvency II templates extended to meet the ECB add-on reporting requirements, - E for the ECB add-on specific templates added on top of the Solvency II reporting requirements, - o SPV for the Special Purpose Vehicles specific templates, - PFE for the Pension Funds templates extended to meet the ECB add-on reporting requirements, , - EP for the ECB add-on specific templates added on top of the Pension Funds reporting requirements, - T for Technical Tables which are not part of a specific business regulation14. - XX: a numeric code for the templates group, for example 01 (for Basic Information), 02 (for Balance Sheet), etc.,
+For the Pan-European Personal Pension Products KID the dedicated code is PEP, while for PEPP PR it is PP. Financial Conglomerates templates use FC code instead.
+Other frameworks like the Solvency II ECB add-ons, Pension Funds ECB add-ons or Special Purpose Vehicles (SPVs) have different prefixes: - SE for the Solvency II templates extended to meet the ECB add-on reporting requirements, - E for the ECB add-on specific templates added on top of the Solvency II reporting requirements, - o SPV for the Special Purpose Vehicles specific templates, - PFE for the Pension Funds templates extended to meet the ECB add-on reporting requirements, - EP for the ECB add-on specific templates added on top of the Pension Funds reporting requirements, - T, PT, PET, FT for Technical Tables which are not part of a specific business regulation (applicable to Solvency II, Pension Finds, PEPP KID, PEPP PR and FICOD frameworks respectively).

-14 Table with this prefix was introduced to address potential mistakes in the DPM resulting in missing datapoint containers to report necessary information.
+&lt;sup>15 Table with this prefix was introduced to address potential mistakes in the DPM resulting in missing datapoint containers to report necessary information.

-- YY: a numeric code for the specific template (sequential code kept stable over time), - ZZ: two digits assigned to an entry point (reporting obligation) which can be reused by other entry points (with a higher number) if the template is the same15 as presented on Figure 10. - the annual individual templates are considered the "default" one for the Solvency II package (as it is the largest package) and has code "01"16; - o for other Solvency II entry points it is assessed if the template with code "01" can be reused; if not, the template is assigned a sequential code: "02"; subsequent entry points may reuse template "01" or "02" if they are identical; if not the template is assigned another sequential code "03" and so on (see example for S.01.03 in Figure 10), - WW: table number within an Annotated Template (Excel Worksheet); it is related to the XBRL taxonomy implementation; EIOPA has made a commitment to keep the code stable as long as there are no business changes to the particular table requirements (if there are substantial modifications, a new table with a new code will be assigned and the previous table will become obsolete or will be replaced)17.
+- XX: a numeric code for the templates group, for example 01 (for Basic Information), 02 (for Balance Sheet), etc., - YY: a numeric code for the specific template (sequential code kept stable over time), - ZZ: two digits assigned to an entry point (reporting obligation) which can be reused by other entry points (with a higher number) if the template is the same as presented on Figure 10. - the annual individual templates are considered the "default" one for the Solvency II package (as it is the largest package) and has code "01"; - o for other Solvency II entry points it is assessed if the template with code "01" can be reused; if not, the template is assigned a sequential code: "02"; subsequent entry points may reuse template "01" or "02" if they are identical; if not the template is assigned another sequential code "04" and so on (see example for S.01.03 in Figure 10), - WW: table number within an Annotated Template (Excel Worksheet); it is related to the XBRL taxonomy implementation; EIOPA has made a commitment to keep the code stable as long as there are no business changes to the particular table requirements (if there are substantial modifications, a new table with a new code will be assigned and the previous table will become obsolete or will be replaced).